keithschulze/BioInfoSummer-Workshop/scaling/scaling.md

-# Looping the analysis procedure
+# Phase 5: Scaling up
 Let's put in the code to run our analysis over a folder full of images.

 Break down the requirements: